Hidden Door Festival

 - Leith Theatre, 29-30 Ferry Road, Edinburgh EH6 4AE

 - Booking: http://hiddendoorblog.org/

-Returning for its fifth edition, the non-profit and volunteer-run multi arts festival Hidden Door returns to Leith Theatre and State Cinema building for 2018.
+Returning for its sixth edition, the non-profit and volunteer-run multi arts festival Hidden Door returns to Leith Theatre for 2019.

-With 10 days and nights of music, theatre, visual art, film, dance, spoken word and special events, the festival will transform these empty spaces with the help of some of the best creative talent from Scotland and beyond.
+After a successful fundraising campaign, Hidden Door will be back this May for a long weekend of music, theatre, visual art, film, dance, spoken word and special events.
+The festival will transform the empty spaces of Leith Theatre with the help of some of the best creative talent from Scotland and beyond.

 [Image credit: Chris Scott]

 Thursday 30 May will be presented in partnership with The List, offering an eclectic opening night that once again makes a strong statement of intent to address the gender imbalance rife in UK music festival lineups, with a female-led roster of acts including the groundbreaking R&B star Ray BLK, winner of BBC Sound of 2017, and the universally acclaimed experimental pop duo Let’s Eat Grandma.
 Bass-heavy hip hop direct from the East Coast (of Scotland) is provided by the all-female rhyme-masters The Honey Farm, with Edinburgh’s underground, electronic duo Chuchoter and notorious Glasgow DJ Sarra Wild bookending the celebratory bill.